 My name is Christopher Chapman.
 I am a disciple of Christ.
 I was born again by God’s grace in 1992.
 I was discipled in a Wesleyan church, later went to a Pentecostal bible college and then to a Baptist University.
 In 1998 I moved to China as a missionary and remained there until 2005, except for a year long visit to the States in 2000.
 It was on that visit that I met my wife, Esther.
 We were married the end of 2001 and she then moved to China to be with me.
 In 2005 we moved to Jakarta, Indonesia (Esther’s home town) where we started and pastored a small local church until we moved to Missouri, USA in 2017.
+We currently live in Manado, Indonesia where we proclaim the Gospel of Jesus Christ.
 We have three children, two boys (Iman & Omid) and a girl (Muhabbet).

 Anabaptist – The Anabaptist movement believed that the local church should keep its forms of worship simple and that it should also do their best to maintain local congregations that consist only of truly born again individuals and their children.
 They also emphasized the need to keep ourselves free from entanglement in worldly politics and war.
 I accept these doctrines completely.